Graylab/deepH3-distances-orientations/README.md

 https://github.com/facebook/fb.resnet.torch

 ## CLI Experimentation
-This repository supports experimenting on H5 datasets for antibody and ProteinNet data through a CLI.
+This repository supports experimenting on H5 datasets for antibody data through a CLI.

 ## Model Training
 Here is an example of a command to train a model on antibody H5 datasets